segmentio/segment-docs/src/connections/destinations/catalog/gainsight-px/index.md

 ![](images/TagKey.png)

 4. Paste the Gainsight PX Tag Key into the Segment connection settings API Key field.
-5. We will automatically initialize Gainsight PX with your API key upon loading Analytics.js.
-In about 45 minutes the CDN will be updated and Gainsight PX snippet will be initialized onto your page.
-Note: By using this integration, you will not need to include the Gainsight PX tag on your page, it will be loaded automatically by Segment..
+5. The Segment CDN updates in about 45 minutes, and automatically initializes the Gainsight PX snippet on your page with your API key, and begins sending data.
+Note: If you use this integration, you don't need to include the Gainsight PX tag on your page, since Segment loads it for you.

 Don't miss out the [The Configuration Checklist - Segment.com](https://www.gainsight.com/product-experience/) in Gainsight PX!